sinch/ios-proximity-tutorial/readme.md

     }
 ```

-First we create an instance of PFUser (parse) and get a reference to the current user, from this we get the username and store it in a local NSString.
+First, we create an instance of PFUser (Parse) and get a reference to the current user.
+From this, we get the username and store it in a local NSString.
 We then create a NSData object and store the username in it.
-From this we create a mutable array, store the peerID of the intended recipient in it and the call the sendData method.
-Notice we’ve opted for MCSessionSendDataReliable for the mode, this simply means it will take a little longer to transmit the data but there’s little chance of the data being lost in transit!
+Next, we create a mutable array, store the peerID of the intended recipient in it, and call the sendData method.
+Notice we’ve opted for MCSessionSendDataReliable for the mode; this simply means it will take a little longer to transmit the data, but there’s little chance of the data being lost in transit.
 We’re only transmitting a few bytes of data so there isn’t much to worry about.

-Now that we’re transmitting data, we need to make sure that we’re also equipped to receive any data sent out way.
+Now that we’re transmitting data, we need to make sure that we’re also equipped to receive any data sent our way.

-As we’re making this app we can expect the only data that’s going to be sent our way is a single userId although keep in mind some applications could have many different variables being transmitted.
+As we’re making this app, we can expect the only data sent our way to be a single userId, but keep in mind some applications could have many different variables being transmitted.
 There’s a delegate method already in our .m file that we can use to manage received data.
 Head over to the didReceiveData delegate method and we will work from there.

 ```objective-c